Willie deWit

-William Theodore deWit, Q.C. (born June 13, 1961) is a Justice of the Court of Queen's Bench of Alberta sitting in Calgary since 2017.
+William Theodore deWit, Q.C. (born June 13, 1961) is a Justice of the Court of King's Bench of Alberta sitting in Calgary since 2017.
 Previously, he was a criminal defence lawyer and a professional boxer.
 He represented Canada at the 1984 Summer Olympics and won a silver medal in the heavyweight division.
 DeWit and teammate Shawn O'Sullivan were heavily touted going into the Games, as both had won the world championship.

-Early years
+Personal life

 DeWit played football in high school and was an all-star quarterback.
 He was offered a scholarship to the University of Alberta, but decided to quit football after he began learning how to box at a Grande Prairie health club which was run by a man named Jim Murrie.
 Impressed with his dedication and size, Murrie introduced deWit to Dr. Harry Snatic, a dentist and rancher who had been a youth boxing coach in Louisiana before moving his family in 1971 to Beaverlodge, a small town near Grande Prairie.
 He worked out with deWit three times a week, first in the health club, and then in the deWit's unheated garage where temperatures would often get to 10 or 20 degrees below zero.

+In 1987, DeWit lost his father, Len de Wit, and younger brother, Theo, who was 23 at the time, in a plane crash that killed 4 people in total.
+The plane, a Cessna 210, crashed into a forested area and exploded near Grande Prairie, Alberta.